mickymacirl/CI-P2-Quiz-RS/README.md

 ## Testing

-- Abnormalities with spacing, and incorrect formatting were all addressed as they surfaced.
-As a consequence, the code was generally clean and devoid of errors and defects when final testing began.
+- Abnormalities with spacing and incorrect formatting were all addressed as they surfaced.
+Consequently, the code was generally clean and devoid of errors and defects when final testing began.

 - Techniques like console.log() were used to check for flaws as the code was being created.
-It was possible to verify that everything was operating as it should and that functions like icons being shown at the correct time.
+It was possible to verify that everything was operating as it should and that functions like icons were being shown at the correct time.

-- To enable the player to understand why their decision was incorrect, with the progess bar checked that the right solution was choosen.
+- To enable the player to understand why their decision was incorrect, the progress bar checked that the right solution was chosen.

 ### Issues and Bugs

-- Bug in the timer, it is not progressing to the next question after 30 seconds.
+- Bug in the timer.
+It is not progressing to the next question after 30 seconds.
 I haven't been able to fix this in the time allowed.

-- Poor spacing on higher resolution screens, will require additional media queries to repair text spacing.
+- Poor spacing on higher resolution screens will require additional media queries to repair text spacing.

-- WAVE Validator is showing a submit button labeling issue that I haven't been able to solve in the time allowed.
+- WAVE Validator is showing a submit button labelling issue that I haven't been able to solve in the time allowed.

 ### Validator Testing

-- Used *[W3C CSS Validator](https://jigsaw.w3.org/css-validator)* to validate the CSS on this stie, no errors are found.
+- Used *[W3C CSS Validator](https://jigsaw.w3.org/css-validator)* to validate the CSS on this site, no errors are found.

 ![CSS Results](./assets/readme/cssvalrm.jpg)